Bylaws

 Section 4.
 Vacancies.
 Any Officer vacancies may be filled by the affirmative quorum vote at a meeting of the Board of Directors.
 The officer elected to fill a vacancy shall be elected for the unexpired term of his predecessor in office.

 Section 7.
-Corresponding Secretary.
-The Corresponding Secretary shall be responsible for all mailings, maintenance of a list of “members”, notice of all meetings and all other notices required by these bylaws.
-In the absence of the Corresponding Secretary the duties shall be carried out by any “member” as directed by the President.
+Secretary.
+The Secretary shall be responsible for recording minutes of all meetings, all physical and virtual mailings, notice of all meetings, and all other notices required by these bylaws.
+In the absence of the Secretary the duties shall be carried out by any “member” as directed by the President.

 Section 10.
 Other Officer Duties.
 The Board of Directors may, at its discretion, assign to any officer other duties that are in the best interest of the corporation.